KOKOU Travel philosophy

 You follow a street just because it feels right.

-You begin to respond to the place itself,
+You start to feel like the place is

 Locals speak to you differently.

-Small encounters happen more easily.
+Small encounters happen more naturally.
 Unexpected things begin to unfold.

 KOKOU is not about being alone